 Going back into gaming

-It was becoming something personal, more strictly Damiano-ish.
+It was becoming something personal, more strictly Damiano-ish, but still in service of a reader.
 My approach was: why should someone read my review instead of someone else’s?
 Then worked my way from there.
-The experience of revisiting my old articles was crucial in helping me find my own style of reviewing, it is something I still currently do: going back to articles one year after their publication date while trying to see what can be improved (the answer is : a whole lot!).
+The experience of revisiting my old articles was crucial in helping me find my own style of reviewing, it is something I still currently do: going back to articles one year after their publication date while trying to see what can be improved (the answer usually is : a whole lot).
 An exercise that was going to become important pretty soon.

 I wonder if on the Dreamcast it will be another Shinobi chapter… who knows if there’s even Ecco III coming out!
 Anyway let’s talk about Shinobi III.